An implicit large-eddy simulation perspective on the flow over periodic hills: Simulation setup

 \subsection{Governing equations and numerical model}

 Lethe solves the incompressible Navier-Stokes equations:

 with

 where $\bm{u}$ is the velocity vector, $p^*=\frac{p}{\rho}$ with $p$ the pressure and $\rho$ the density, $\bm{\tau}$ the deviatoric stress tensor, $\nu$ the kinematic viscosity and $\bm{f}$ a body force.
 Being non-linear partial differential equations, they must be discretised in space and time in order to approximate a solution.
-For this a continuous Galerkin Finite-Element formulation is used along with a SUPG (sreamline-upwind/Petrov-Galerkin)/PSPG (pressure-stabilizing/ Petrov-Galerkin) stabilization approach.
-This allows the use of equal order finite elements for the pressure and the velocity components and avoids numerical oscillations for advection-dominated problems \cite{Tezduyar1992,Ilinca2019,blais2020lethe}.The following weak formulation for the Navier-Stokes equations is obtained:
+For this a continuous Galerkin Finite-Element formulation is used along with a SUPG (Streamline-Upwind/Petrov-Galerkin)/PSPG (Pressure-Stabilizing/ Petrov-Galerkin) stabilization approach.
+This allows the use of equal order finite elements for the pressure and the velocity components and avoids numerical oscillations for advection-dominated problems \citep{Tezduyar1992,Ilinca2019,blais2020lethe}.
+The following weak formulation for the Navier-Stokes equations is obtained:

-where $\bm{v}$ and $q$ are the test functions for pressure and velocity respectively, and $K$ is the total number of elements.
+where $\bm{v}$ and $q$ are the test functions for velocity and pressure respectively, and $K$ is the total number of elements.
 Since the problem is transient, the stabilization parameter $\tau_{u}$ takes the following form:

-where $\Delta t$ is the time step, $h_{\mathrm{conv}}$ and $h_{\mathrm{diff}}$ are the size of the element related to the convective transport and diffusion mechanism, respectively \cite{ Tezduyar1992d, Tezduyar1992}.
-In Lethe, both element sizes ($h_{\mathrm{conv}}$ and $h_{\mathrm{diff}}$) are set to the diameter of a sphere of a volume equivalent to that of the cell \cite{ Blais2018,Ilinca2019, blais2020lethe}.
-The full definition of the methods and capability of this CFD solver are detailed in a separate publication \cite{blais2020lethe}.
-For the periodic hills case, Newton's method is used to solve implicitly the non-linear problem.
+where $\Delta t$ is the time step, $h_{\mathrm{conv}}$ and $h_{\mathrm{diff}}$ are the size of the element related to the convective transport and diffusion mechanism, respectively \citep{ Tezduyar1992d, Tezduyar1992}.
+In Lethe, both element sizes ($h_{\mathrm{conv}}$ and $h_{\mathrm{diff}}$) are set to the diameter of a sphere of a volume equivalent to that of the cell \citep{ Blais2018,Ilinca2019, blais2020lethe}.
+The full definition of the methods and capability of this CFD solver are detailed in a separate publication \citep{blais2020lethe}.
+For the simulations in this study, Newton's method is used to solve implicitly the non-linear problem.
 Each linear system of equations is solved with an ILU preconditioned GMRES solver.
-A second-order backward difference implicit scheme (BDF2) is used for time-stepping \cite{Hay2015}.
-Different time-stepping schemes are used in literature ranging from explicit Runge-Kutta schemes \cite{Breuer2009} to second order three-step time-splitting schemes in a velocity-correction fashion \cite{Wang2021}.
-In this study, we take advantage of the implicit scheme already implemented in the software.
-A detailed investigation of the advantages and disadvantages of time-stepping schemes for this case is out of the scope of this study.
+A second-order backward difference implicit scheme (BDF2) is used for time-stepping \citep{Hay2015}.